-114. As men tioned above, the Forensic Review Report identified be note d that notwithstanding the Member Circularisation and the recent media coverage, all save .
-This may have an impact on the capacity of the DGS to pay-out rs and depositors within the 20-day statutory limit.
-115. Bank is nce, however, and notwithstanding the concerns outlined in the preceding paragraphs, the of the opinion that it is in the interests of depositors that Rush is liquidated and in lar for the following reasons: (a) The liquidation of Rush will ensure that all members with DGS eligible deposits have access to their savings; (b) The DGS pay-out allows members to deposit their savings with other institutions that are governed and managed in a more prudent basis than Rush, in particular, with regard to appropriate governance and internal control arrangements and the maintenance of proper books and records; (c) The DGS pay-out allows members to deposit their savings with other institutions that may result in the members of Rush receiving a return on their savings either by means of a dividend or interest payment, in entities that have annual financial accounts approved by their members or shareholders; (d) The appointment of the liquidator will facilitate a further forensic investigation which may identify additional possible unauthorised transactions; and (e) , their savings and deposits will be duly verified and the liquidator will facilitate a DGS pay-out, if applicable.
+148. As mentioned above, the Forensic Review Report identified It should be noted that notwithstanding the Member Circularisation and the recent media coverage, .
+This may have an impact on the capacity of the DGS to pay-out all savers and depositors within the 20-day statutory limit.

+- 149. On balance, however, and notwithstanding the concerns outlined in the preceding paragraphs, RES is of the opinion that it is in the interests of depositors that Rush is liquidated and in particular for the following reasons: - (a) The liquidation of Rush will ensure that all members with DGS eligible deposits have access to their savings; - (b) The DGS pay-out allows members to deposit their savings with other institutions that are governed and managed in a more prudent basis than Rush, in particular, with regard to appropriate governance and internal control arrangements and the maintenance of proper books and records; - (c) The DGS pay-out allows members to deposit their savings with other institutions that may result in the members of Rush receiving a return on their savings either by means of a dividend or interest payment, in entities that have annual financial accounts approved by their members or shareholders; - (d) The appointment of the liquidator will facilitate a further forensic investigation which may identify additional possible unauthorised transactions; and

+(e) their savings and deposits will be duly verified and the liquidator will facilitate a DGS pay-out, if applicable.